 (f) Representation of Clients.
 Clients should be encouraged to engage other counsel as soon as possible.

 (h) Appointment of Attorneys to Assist the Receiver.
 Upon petition of the receiver, the Supreme Court may appoint members of the South Carolina Bar as needed to assist the receiver in performing duties under this rule.
 With the exception of reasonable and necessary expenses, such as postage, telephone bills, copies, supplies and the cost of publishing legal notice in the newspaper, an appointed attorney shall serve without compensation as a service to the legal profession.
 However, the Supreme Court may order that the appointed attorney be reimbursed a reasonable amount for other expenses, such as the appointed attorney's time or the time of support staff, when it determines that extraordinary time and services were necessary for the completion of the required duties or when the appointment has worked a substantial hardship on the appointed attorney's practice.
 The Supreme Court shall determine the reasonableness of necessary expenses and other expenses.
-Expenses which are approved and awarded by the Supreme Court shall be paid from funds remaining in the lawyer's accounts.1 If no such funds exist, payment shall be made from the Lawyers' Fund for Client Protection under Rule 411, SCACR.
+Expenses which are approved and awarded by the Supreme Court shall be paid from funds remaining in the lawyer's accounts.1 If either no such funds exist or the remaining funds are insufficient, the Supreme Court may direct that payment be made from the Lawyers' Fund for Client Protection.
 If the appointed attorney's expenses are paid by the Lawyers' Fund for Client Protection, the Supreme Court may order the lawyer to reimburse that Fund.

 (i) Protection of Client Information.
 Neither the receiver nor an attorney appointed to assist the receiver shall be permitted to disclose any information contained in the files inventoried without the consent of the client to whom the file relates, except as necessary to carry out the order of receivership or order of appointment.